Linear Viscoelastic Properties of Hyperbranched Polyisobutylene

 Journal of Rheology

 Robertson, C. G.; Roland, C. M.; Paulo, C.; and Puskas, Judit, "Linear Viscoelastic Properties of Hyperbranched Polyisobutylene" (2001).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 527.